 In our case, we never want to show our visitors anything but the saved and shared sign-up form.
 This is the only interesting copy of the form, and other people may already have started to register for the event.
 We need a way for the link on the website to point directly to the shared form.

 It’s time to introduce you to a little trick.
-The only difference between a standard, unique link and a shared link is the “k” parameter in the link, which provides the “key” for the Real-time Sync collaboration session.
+The only difference between a standard, unique spreadsheet link and a shared link is the “k” parameter in the link, which is used to provide the unique “key” for the Real-time Sync collaboration session.
 So if the link to your calculator looks like this:

-you can point directly to the shared version by just adding a “k” parameter at the end, like this:
+you can create a saved, persistent version just by adding a “k” parameter at the end of the link, like this: